-- The Authorized employee will obtain a printed copy of the Authorized Employee Lock Removal Form, Appendix 10.6 - Complete Steps 1 and 2 of the form.
-Step 3 is unnecessary for lost key, since the AE is present. - Obtain signatures for AE, Supervisor, Safety and Director with date and time. - Remove lock in the presence of Safety who will confirm that the correct lock is being removed. - Complete the form when locks are removed.
+- The Authorized employee whose key is missing will obtain a printed copy of the Authorized Employee Lock Removal Form, Appendix 10.6 - Complete Steps 1 and 2 of the form.
+Step 3 is unnecessary for lost key since the AE is present. - Obtain signatures for AE, Supervisor, Safety and Director with date and time. - Remove the lock in the presence of the Safety Department who will confirm that the correct lock is being removed. - Complete the form when locks are removed.
 Safety will dispose of the lock and retain the form.